 Previously, from 2013 through February of 2018, Dr. Schwartz worked as a shoulder surgeon at The Sports Medicine Clinic, and Northwest Hospital Medical Center / UW Medical Center.
 The opportunity to move towards The Polyclinic is an opportunity to provide care to a wider referral base, with more involvement in the outpatient surgery center.

 The decision to uproot and move from the midwest to the Pacific Northwest was an extraordinarily easy one.
 The milder weather and natural beauty of the Northwest has kept him busy, while not working.
 When not at work, Dr. Schwartz enjoys hiking, skiing, traveling, and spending time with his family.
-Dr. Schwartz has numerous book chapter publications, as well as several Pubmed referenced journal articles regarding shoulder surgery.
+Dr. Schwartz has numerous book chapter publications, as well as dozens of Pubmed referenced journal articles regarding shoulder surgery.
 If you really want to distract Dr. Schwartz discuss cooking, wine, and France with him.